New here? I recommend learning about me and this site.

 Design The Article and Home Pages

 I usually design the article page first because it’s the page that visitors will see more often.
 But I had such a clear vision for the homepage, I decided to knock that out first.

 What I have so far is a navigation area, a feature box to collect emails, and alternating latest posts.
-The feature box and posts have stand-in stock images which will be replaced once I take some real photos on my own.
+The feature box and posts have stand-in stock images from 123RF.com which will be replaced once I take some real photos on my own.

 Unlike my other brands, which rely heavily on illustrations, Brew Cabin will be photo heavy.